 Our aim is to develop a locally oriented wellness council serving the NC region.

-We're going to create a novel platform for high throughput screening for in vitro chemical toxicity, and take-home kit for diagnosis of lyme disease.
+We're going to create a novel platform and reference database for high throughput screening for in vitro chemical toxicity.

 M - Brad Hayes, Retired CFO, LabCorp